laudanum123/fantasy_fabricator/README.md

 Please fork the repo and create a pull request if you want to contribute

 Authors
-Jörg Eitner - Initial work - laudanum123
+Laudanum - Initial work - laudanum123